|

 management may pass for the future welfare and appearance of the cemetery.

-succeed to the privileges with the same restrictions, limitations and conditions.
+shall succeed to the privileges with the same restrictions, limitations and

-said lot after his demise, by filling out the proper instrument conveying the lot in trust
+in said lot after his demise, by filling out the proper instrument conveying the lot in

-to the cemetery, after the person or persons have been interred, the lot will be closed
+trust to the cemetery, after the person or persons have been interred, the lot will be

 Monuments, Markers and